TechGrounds-Cloud8/cloud8-Killian97/assignments answers w2/NTW-03/NTW-03 answer.md

-# OSI stack
+# Protocols
-Learn the basics about GITHUB and test this with your peers.
+Find protocols and connect them to the OSI model.
+Learn about wireshark.

 ## Key terminology
 - ***